Zeruko/UnFlatteringImagesOfAnimals/README.txt

 This is the first website I created, very basic.

-The aim was to create a responsive website so that it would look good on all platforms.
+The aim was to create a responsive website so that it would look good at all viewports.

 Used Flexbox for the 4 articles just to get some practice with it.